lyhthx/learngit/readme.txt

-Git is a version control free system. strong
+Git is a very version control free system. strong